-It is understandable that children will have anxiety over the Coronavirus shutdown and will have questions for their parents.
-Here are some resources to help adults to address these questions and concerns with their children:
+It is understandable that children will have increased anxiety and ask their parents questions during these turbulent times.
+Here are some resources to help adults address these questions and concerns with their children:

 - National Association of School Psychologists: Talking with your Children about COVID-19.
 A Parent Resource